java80/ecommerce-shopping-cart/README.md

 ### Strengths:

-- Use of React Js to for frontend
+- Use of React Js to build the frontend

 ### Weaknesses: